-"Wallace had a chance," Bingham said, "If he hasn't done anything for Alabama, he can't do anything for us.
-Citizens are going to vote for Humphrey, to show he has done a wonderful job."
+"Wallace had a chance," Bingham said.
+"If he basn't done anything for Alabama, he can't do anything for us.
+Citizens are going to vote for Humphrey, to show be has done a wonderful

-Voter registration isn't the only part of the Voters League's work, Bingham said: "This campaign will continue on up to the election, with voter education being conducted in this county and others."
+Voter registration isn't the only part of the Voters League's work, Bingham said: "This campaign will continue on up to the election, with voter education being conducted in this county and oth-